dabamos/openadms-node/docs/installation.rst

     variable of the system (see :numref:`python-path`).

 Linux and Unix
-    Install Python 3.6 by using your favourite package managing system or compile it from source.
+    Install Python 3.6 or higher by using your favourite package managing system or compile it from source.

 macOS
     The latest version of Python is also available for download on the Python